 down.
 Several profanities, but never the F-bomb.
 Finally, a listener

-who was working at the Mobil station over the hill called the
+who was working at the Mobil station over the hill call the newsline

-newsline to tell James that his call is going on the air, adding
+to tell James that his call is going on the air, adding "and

-"and so is this one!"
-James quickly figures what has
+so is this one!"
+James quickly figures what has happened.

 morning, shit hits the fan at the PIG.
 Bob

 Howard learns of episode.
 James is fired.
 BoHo also discovers

 moved to overnight remotes, including board op (!), and sales

 a short time later.
 I actually heard the phone call on the air.